 As it does for many medications, your body metabolizes acetaminophen in the liver.
-When you take the recommended dosage, most of the medication is converted by your liver into a benign substance that is removed in your urine.
+When you take the recommended dosage, most of it is converted by your liver into a benign substance that’s removed in your urine.

 Your body converts a very small byproduct of metabolized acetaminophen into a toxic substance that can be harmful to your liver.
-Luckily, a secondary substance called glutathione helps minimize the toxic effects of acetaminophen.
+Luckily, a secondary substance called glutathione helps minimize the toxic effects.

 However, if you take too much acetaminophen, or if the liver does not have an abundant reserve of glutathione, the toxic metabolite can accumulate and cause significant damage to your liver.

-Typically, isolated alcohol intake combined with a normal dose of acetaminophen (no more than 4000 mg in a day) should not cause liver damage.
-However, regular, heavy alcohol use (three or more drinks per day) combined with repeated daily doses of acetaminophen predisposes the liver to acetaminophen-associated toxicity.
+Typically, taking a normal dose of acetaminophen (no more than 4,000 mg in a day) after one night of drinking should not cause liver damage.
+However, regular, heavy alcohol use (more than one drink daily for women or more than two drinks daily for men) combined with repeated daily doses of acetaminophen predisposes the liver to acetaminophen-associated toxicity.

-In general, if you are going to drink at a party or other social event and you take a couple of doses of acetaminophen the next day for your headache (again, no more than 4000 mg in a day), you should be fine.
+In general, if you’re going to drink at a party or other social event and you take a couple of doses of acetaminophen the next day for your headache (again, no more than 4000 mg in a day), you should be fine.

-However, if you regularly drink three or alcoholic drinks per day, your liver would be best served by limiting your acetaminophen use to rare instances, avoiding daily use, and avoiding daily doses greater than 4000 mg.
+However, if you regularly drink more than the recommended number of alcoholic drinks per day, you’d be best off to only use acetaminophen in rare instances and avoid daily doses greater than 4,000 mg.